syncfusion-content/uwp-docs/uwp/SfPivotGauge/Common/Theming.md

 # Theming

-Theming is the process of applying particular settings to the visual elements of a control.
-Following in-built themes are supported in SfPivotGauge control.
+Theming is the process of applying particular settings to visual elements of a control.
+Following in-built themes are supported in the SfPivotGauge control:

 * Blend
 * Lime